Peace For All

 Mayor Bruce Harrell noted that the Trump administration is trying to blind us with their “eye for an eye” rhetoric.
 He praised those assembled in the “PEACE” banner for caring and standing up against violations of the Universal Declaration of Human Rights.

-The event closed with 5 bagpipers playing “Amazing Grace”.
+The event closed with closed with five bagpipers from Keith Highlanders Pipe Band playing “Amazing Grace.”

-WSI is grateful to all who turned out and thank the Merlino family for allowing us to use their land for this Peace Day assembly.
+WSI is grateful to all who turned out, including the many volunteers, and thank the Merlino family for allowing us to use their land for this Peace Day assembly.